babashka/process/API.md

 <code>[cmd opts]</code><br>
 <code>[prev cmd opts]</code><br>

-takes a command (vector of strings or objects that will be turned into strings) and optionally a map of options.
+Takes a command (vector of strings or objects that will be turned into strings) and optionally a map of options.

   Returns: a record with